 Global Agenda Council on Global Trade & FDI 2012-2014

-Global Trade is an important driver for economic growth.
+Global Trade is an important driver of economic growth.
 In the past 30 years, world merchandise and commercial services trade have increased by about 7% per year on average, reaching a peak of US$ 18 trillion and US$ 4 trillion respectively in 2011.
-The changing nature of world trade, however, also poses a challenge to global trade governance: the rapid shift from the developed to developing economies in the past decade, the rise of global value chains, and increased foreign direct investment (FDI) flows– to name but a few – have made global trade governance more complex.
-The speed of these changes also means that new realities struggle to be reflected in a timely manner.
-Against this backdrop, the aim of the Global Agenda Council on Trade & FDI is to inform the policy debate on critical issue areas to shape the global trade agenda.
+The changing nature of world trade, however, poses challenges to global trade governance: the rapid shift from the developed to developing economies in the past decade, the rise of global value chains, and increased foreign direct investment (FDI) flows– to name but a few – have made global trade governance more complex.
+The speed of these changes also means that new realities are not reflected in a timely manner.
+Against this backdrop, the aim of the Global Agenda Council on Trade & FDI is to inform the policy debate on critical issue areas on the global trade agenda.

 What the Council is doing about it

-In 2012-2013, the Council’s aim was to identify ways of enhancing prosperity worldwide by encouraging more FDI inflows to both developed and developing countries.
-In view of the different barriers and distortions that are preventing the realization of FDI’s full potential and its current fragmented governance, the Council makes a strong case for a multilateral agreement on investment.
+In 2012-2013, the Council worked on identifing ways of enhancing prosperity by encouraging more FDI inflows to both developed and developing countries.
+In view of the different barriers and distortions that prevent the realization of the full benefits of FDI and the fragmented international governance structures, the Council makes a strong case for a multilateral agreement on investment.
 The Council is convinced the convergence of political, economic and technological trends has created the right circumstances to pursue a multilateral agreement on investment.
 All of the above resulted in reports which were made widely available to the trade community and launched at WTO events.

-In 2013-2014, the Council is addressing the role of mega-regional trade agreements: the Trans-Pacific Partnership and the US-EU Transatlantic Trade and Investment Partnership.
+In 2013-2014, the Council addressed the role of mega-regional trade agreements such as the Trans-Pacific Partnership and the US-EU Transatlantic Trade and Investment Partnership.

 To get involved please contact